cccbr/belfryupkeep/content/docs/030-faculty-rules/index.md

 ## Items Most Likely to be of Relevance for Ringers

 The extracts given below are from Scedule 1 of the (very long) document referenced above and are relevant to bells and associated fittings, and also to clocks.
 Church clocks are included here because they are typically housed in the church tower and in many cases use the ringing bells as clock bells.
+Selected items from the *Church building* section which may be relevant to a Steeple Keeper are also included.

 {{<hint warning>}}
 Please note that, if you need to be involved in preparing a Faculty, the extracts below are not a substitute for the full document.